Supporting Online Discussions: Integrating AI Into the adhocracy+ Participation Platform To Enhance Deliberation: Features

-\paragraph{AQuA score.} The AQuA score, proposed by \citet{behrendt-etal-2024-aqua}, is a weighted sum of the predictions of individual BERT-based adapter models $f_{\theta_k}$, fine-tuned for 20 different deliberative quality indicators.
-These include, i.a., \emph{justification}, \emph{proposing solutions}, \emph{referencing other users} and the use of \emph{sarcasm}.
+\paragraph{AQuA Score.} The AQuA score, proposed by~\citet{behrendt-etal-2024-aqua}, is a weighted sum of the predictions of individual BERT-based adapter models $f_{\theta_k}$~\citep{pfeiffer-etal-2020-adapterhub}, fine-tuned for 20 different deliberative quality indicators.
+These include, i.a., \emph{justification}, \emph{proposing solutions}, \emph{referencing other users} and, as an indicator for low quality, the use of incivility markers, such as \emph{sarcasm}.
 Each adapter prediction is weighted with a number $w_k\in\mathbb{R}$ that is estimated from data.
-Some of the weights are positive, indicating a positive correlation between the respective feature and the overall quality of the comment, and some are negative, indicating a negative correlation.
-The total score for a comment $c$ is calculated as $s_{\text{AQuA}}(c) = \sum^{20}_{k=1}w_k f_{\theta k}(c).$ AQuA scores are normalized to the range between 0 and 5.
+Some of the weights are positive, indicating a positive correlation between the respective indicator and the overall quality of the comment, and some are negative, indicating a negative correlation.
+The total score for a comment $c$ is calculated as

+AQuA scores are normalized to the range between 0 and 5.
 Note that the individual predictions of AQuA are trained on expert evaluations, which are combined with weights estimated from non-expert assessments, for details see \citet{behrendt-etal-2024-aqua}.
-In the deliberative quality debate module, AQuA scores allow us to identify high quality comments.
+In the \emph{Deliberative Quality Module}, AQuA scores allow us to identify high quality comments.

-\paragraph{Deliberative quality user experience.} The three comments with the highest quality are automatically identified as top comments and are displayed in the first position and highlighted in light green (see Figure \ref{fig:screenshots} on the right, showing only a single top comment).
-To ensure that only high quality comments are highlighted, we threshold the scores.
+\paragraph{Deliberative Quality User Experience.} The three comments with the highest predicted AQuA scores, which exceed a specified threshold, are automatically identified as top comments.
+They are prominently displayed above the other comments and highlighted in light green color (see Figure~\ref{fig:screenshots} on the right, showing only a single top comment).
+The other comments are displayed below the top comments in chronological order.
 The exact threshold depends on the discussion and can be set as a hyperparameter.